A neurologist explains in detail how to tell perceived weakness from ALS weakness.

 A person may feel that the muscle group is weak and begin fearing ALS.

-But the perception of weakness disappears the minute they must hoist a 40 pound bag of dog food in from the garage.
+But the perception of weakness disappears the minute they must pick up heavy boxes from the garage.

 The minute they sit before the computer, they start perceiving weakness and fearing ALS.